iQSM+

 4. Brain Mask (optional but recommended)

-Default mask erosion is 3 voxels; adjust under Acquisition & Hyper-parameters below if you'd rather keep more cortical brain region.
+Default mask erosion is 3 voxels (applies to any mask used, uploaded or auto-generated); adjust under Acquisition & Hyper-parameters below if you'd rather keep more cortical brain region.

-⚠️ Make sure the mask is oriented and aligned to the phase / magnitude volumes.
+⚠️ Make sure an uploaded mask is oriented and aligned to the phase / magnitude volumes.
 After the run finishes you can confirm in the Visualisation panel — the brain-mask preview shares the same slice slider as the phase / magnitude previews.

 5. Acquisition & Hyper-parameters (collapsed by default)